 Irish Soda Bread was adopted in the 1800s after the potato famine.
 It was inexpensive, with only a few ingredients and easy to make.
 Originally the bread contained nothing more than flour, buttermilk, baking soda and salt.
 Over the years, recipes have been changed to increase the flavor and taste but the leavening agent remains the same: baking soda.
 Some areas of Ireland would cut a cross in the top of the bread to ward off evil and protect their families.
 The texture and flavor of Irish Soda Bread reminds me of a giant biscuit with a hard crust.
 It is a crowd-pleaser, quick to make and fun to eat.
 I hope you’ll give it a try!

-Yield: 1 loaf Irish Soda Bread
+Irish Soda Bread

-- 1 ¾ cup buttermilk
+- 1 3/4 cup buttermilk see recipe notes

-- 1 egg
+- 1 large egg

-- 4 Tablespoons sugar
+- 4 Tablespoons granulated sugar

 - 1 teaspoon baking soda

-- 1 ½ teaspoons salt
+- 1 1/2 teaspoons salt

-- 4 – 4 ½ cups all purpose flour
+- 4 cups all purpose flour

 - 5 Tablespoons unsalted butter

-- 1 cup currants/raisins (optional)
+- 1 cup currants or raisins optional

 - Preheat your oven to 400 degrees.
 Line a baking sheet with parchment paper and set aside.

 - Mix the flour, sugar, baking soda and salt together in a bowl and lightly mix together.
 Add the currants and orange zest if using and lightly coat with the flour mixture.

 - Transfer the loaf to the baking pan and score a large X on the top.
 Bake for 20 minutes and then check the top of your bread.
-If it is browning quickly, cover the top with a sheet of aluminium foil to prevent burning.
-Bake until the bread is cooked through, 45-50 minutes.
+If it is browning quickly, cover the top with a sheet of aluminum foil to prevent burning.
+Bake until the bread is cooked through, about 45-50 minutes.

-- a mixture of ½ cup plain yogurt (or sour cream) and ½ cup milk mixed together
+- a mixture of ½ cup plain yogurt (or sour cream) and ½ cup milk mixed together (per cup of buttermilk)